Home Pharos Fiction Site Map Updates Search

 Novels

-Dawn, the Chosen: A science fiction love story of an Earth-based interstellar star ship discovering an apparently utopian planet, where a society of independent and very contented individuals live in a free society.
+Three -- Dawn, the Chosen: A science fiction love story of an Earth-based interstellar star ship discovering an apparently utopian planet, where a society of independent and very contented individuals live in a free society.
 The only possible flaw stems from their apparent need to acknowledge a great debt of gratitude to the gods who had created their world.
 When interstellar love enters the picture, the truth surfaces, and simultaneously, the deeper meaning of what true love is really about.
-Premiered June 24, 2003!
+Written in 1983 - Premiered on Halexandria 24 June 2003.

-Heir Apparent: It’s time for a great patriarch to step down, and amongst his many children and relations, there is both confusion and understanding about what the future will bring.
+Four -- Heir Apparent: It’s time for a great patriarch to step down, and amongst his many children and relations, there is both confusion and understanding about what the future will bring.
 One son, at apparently relative ease with the transition, nevertheless spends a great deal of time discovering just what to expect and what his role might be in what portends to be a very new world.
 A unique quality of this original novel is that all of the characters in the story are archetypes of mythological figures, making the novel one of Gods and Goddesses, and unlike most anything you’ve ever read.
-Premiered 1 May 2004 (Beltane).
+Written in 1990 - Premiered on Halexandria on 1 May 2004 (Beltane).

 Short Cut to Fictional Works